Bindi Irwin Allegedly Being Recruited By The Church Of Scientology, Per ‘RadarOnline’

 — Bindi Irwin (@BindiIrwin) June 16, 2018

-Underneath all the glitz and glamour, however, was a very dirty secret: the Church of Scientology only wanted to get Mango’s credit card information and, ultimately, his unquestioning devotion and money.
+Underneath all the glitz and glamour, however, was apparently a secret: The Church of Scientology only wanted to get Mango’s credit card information and, ultimately, his unquestioning devotion and money.

 And now, he’s spilling the beans to RadarOnline in the hopes that he can warn Bindi Irwin off of the organization.

 Mango said the organization is interested in recruiting Irwin because of her “wholesome” image.
-What’s more, because Irwin is involved in a lot of charitable organizations, and has a huge reach in Australia, the Church is interested in having her be the celebrity poster child.
+What’s more, because Irwin is involved in a lot of charitable organizations and has a huge reach in Australia, the Church is interested in having her be the celebrity poster child.
 The Church does not have a strong presence in Australia, and they’re hoping that recruiting Irwin as their spokeswoman will lead to more sign-ups.

 According to Australia’s Bureau of Statistics, less than 2,000 Australians belong to the Church of Scientology.